adeleke123/qwasar-preseason-web/Js_Quest02/README.md

 ## Description
 We continue our journey with function.
 Function can be very complex.

-A function is a flow, with an input and an output.
+A function is a `flow`, with an input and an output.
 In the middle it's doing something.

 Let's talk about our assignment: